intel/terraform-intel-aws-sagemaker-endpoint/examples/multiple-production-variant-endpoint/README.md

 ## Provisioned SageMaker Realtime Endpoint with multiple production variants

-This example creates a provisioned SageMaker realtime endpoint for inference on ml.c6i.xlarge instance which is based on 3rd gen Xeon scalable processor (called Icelake).
+This example creates a provisioned SageMaker realtime endpoint for inference on ml.c7i.xlarge instance which is based on 4th gen Xeon scalable processor (called Sapphire Rapids).

 It implements two production variants serving two different models using traffic distribution.
 In this setup, 50% of the inference traffic will be sent to one of the production variants.
 The remaining 50% of the inference traffic will be sent to the other production variants.
 Customers typically use multiple production variants to evaluate the performance of different models.